dykkyongdo/SkillSync/README.md

 SkillSync is a modern, AI-powered flashcard application designed for collaborative learning and spaced repetition.
 The project combines Spring Boot backend with Next.js frontend, featuring intelligent content generation and comprehensive progress tracking.
 Built with a focus on user experience and modern web technologies.

-**🌍 Language Support:** This project supports both English and French languages.
+**Language Support:** This project supports both English and French languages.
 Additional documentation is available in multiple languages.

 ## Key Features